tannerdolby/tannerdolby/README.md

 # Hello friends

 I like to write code and build things.
+I’m currently working on building my website with Eleventy so stick around!

-📫 You can reach me at dolb.tanner@gmail.com or over on Twitter [@tannerdolby](https://twitter.com/tannerdolby)
+You can reach me at dolb.tanner@gmail.com or over on Twitter [@tannerdolby](https://twitter.com/tannerdolby)

-🔭 I’m currently working on building my website with Eleventy!

-⚡ Fun fact: I play the piano 🎹
+Fun fact: I play the piano 🎹

 Find me around the Web 🌎
 * [CodePen](https://codepen.io/tannerdolby)